ceph/ceph/doc/rados/operations/upmap.rst

    The ``max-deviation`` value defaults to `1`.
 If an OSD PG count varies from the computed target number by less than or equal to this amount it will be considered perfect.

+   The ``--upmap-active`` option simulates the behavior of the active balancer in upmap mode.
+It keeps cycling until the OSDs are balanced and reports how many rounds and how long each round is taking.
+The elapsed time for rounds indicates the CPU load ceph-mgr will be consuming when it tries to compute the next optimization plan.

 #.
 Apply the changes::